Speiger/PrettyGsonWriter/README.md

 How this was achieved?
 It just applies a simple ruleset on to the JsonWriter and either blocks the writing of certain elements or exchanges them with something new.

+### Code Example

-here is some example code how to write with this Pretty Json Writer:
+Here is some example code how to write with this Pretty Json Writer:

 ```java
 public void write(JsonObject obj)